 In late 2021 M-NCPPC purchased this property (formerly National Tire and Battery) situated on one acre in downtown Silver Spring with the intent of demolishing the building and constructing the first phase of an active, urban recreational park.

 The park is in the South Silver Spring District – a large district with a great diversity of housing types, commercial and educational uses, and public spaces.
-The rail tracks separate this district from the rest of downtown making the South Silver Spring Park a critical walk-to public space for the community in this district.
-The Silver Spring Downtown and Adjacent Communities Plan recommends this park to serve as both a park and a through-block connection between East-West Highway and Kennett Street.
-The park offers a direct connection to the proposed Green Loop – connecting major public spaces among the different districts within this area.
-The Plan’s recommendations incorporated feedback from over 500 stakeholders who live, work or play in the Silver Spring downtown.
+The rail tracks separate this district from the rest of downtown making the South Silver Spring Urban Park a critical walk-to public space for the community in this district.
+The plan’s recommendations incorporated feedback from over 500 stakeholders who live, work or play in the Silver Spring downtown.
+It recommended the acquisition of this property for the creation of both a public park and a through-block connection between East-West Highway and Kennett Street.

 The vision for this park is an active recreation space that will complement the historic and contemplative setting of Acorn Urban Park.
 Montgomery Parks developed an initial concept sketch/test fit for the park that was presented on the parks’ online Open Town Hall forum and at an in-person public event to receive feedback from the community.
 Following the public outreach in the fall of 2022, parks incorporated much of the public input to create the final concept plan for the park.